cmoffroad/osmand-outdoor-explorer-plugin/README.md

 - Tap on current profile icon (top left)
 - Select Enduro profile

-> If a "Permission Denied" occurs, go to your Android phone Settings > Apps > OsmAnd > Permissions and turn on Storage
+> If a "Permission Denied" occurs,
+> - go to your Android phone Settings > Apps > OsmAnd > Permissions
+> - turn on Storage and try reinstalling the plugin

 ### Plugin Future Updates